anthony-linaro/shrinkwrap/documentation/userguide/runtimes.rst

 .. code-block:: shell

-  shrinkwrap --runtime=<name> --image=shrinkwraptool/base-slim:local-x86_64 ...
+  shrinkwrap --runtime=<name>-local --image=shrinkwraptool/base-slim:local-x86_64 ...

 Or like this if running on an aarch64 system:

 .. code-block:: shell

-  shrinkwrap --runtime=<name> --image=shrinkwraptool/base-slim:local-aarch64 ...
+  shrinkwrap --runtime=<name>-local --image=shrinkwraptool/base-slim:local-aarch64 ...

+where <name> is either docker or podman.
+Note that because the image is not on Docker Hub, the <name>-local runtime is required to prevent Shrinkwrap from erroneously trying to download an update.